seanf316/P3-Reclaim-The-Light/README.md

 -   math.ceil was used to make sure the calculated loss from enemy or character strike was rounded upward to its nearest integer.

 ### ***pprint:***
--   pprint was used to print out the user's/enemy's stats and display them in a nice fashion for the user.
+-   pprint was used to print out the user's/enemy's stats and nicely display them for the user.

 ### ***getch:***
 -   pause imported from getch to pause the gameplay and give the user more time to review the story.

 ### ***os:***
--   system used in conjunction with the clear/cls command to clear the display so the user would not get overwhelmed in reams of outdated data from previous narratives.
+-   system used in conjunction with the clear/cls command to clear the display so the user would not get overwhelmed by reams of outdated data from previous narratives.

 ### ***colorama:***
--   Fore & Style were imported from colorama to style the font, ascii text and ascii art with color.
+-   Fore & Style were imported from colorama to style the font, ASCII text, and ASCII art with color.

 [Back to top &uarr;](#contents)